andrew/ultimate-awesome/README.md

 - [awesome-imba](https://github.com/koolamusic/awesome-imba) - :star: A curated list of awesome Imba frameworks, libraries, software and resources.
 - [openredteaming](https://github.com/libr-ai/openredteaming) - Papers about red teaming LLMs and Multimodal models. .
 - [awesome-indie-maker](https://github.com/ljinkai/awesome-indie-maker) - A curated list of awesome things related to Indie Maker.
+- [awesome-marimo](https://github.com/marimo-team/awesome-marimo) - ⚡️ A curated list of awesome things related to marimo.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
 - [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [awesome-papers](https://github.com/murufeng/awesome-papers) - 机器学习，深度学习，自然语言处理，计算机视觉方面的顶级期刊会议论文集.
 - [Awesome-Mamba](https://github.com/pengzhangzhi/Awesome-Mamba) - Awesome list of papers that extend Mamba to various applications.
-- [awesome-genetics](https://github.com/plashchynski/awesome-genetics) - A curated list of awesome personal genomics software, libraries, and educational resources.
 - [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [awesome-thai-dev](https://github.com/unnawut/awesome-thai-dev) - A curated list of awesome technical libraries/articles/resources in Thai.
 - [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.